gilzoide/nested/README.md

 ## Format
-- Whitespace separates list nodes
+- Whitespace or commas `,` separates list nodes
 - Any non-whitespace sequence that don't fall in any of the following rules is a text value
 - Parenthesis `()` explicitly delimit a list and ignore new lines